SzymonGalazka/gen-alg-min/README.md

-# Genetic Algorithm for LFSR
+# Genetic Algorithm for Test Functions

-This project uses Genetic Algorithm implementation.
+This project uses Genetic Algorithm to find global minima of example functions.

 ## Available Scripts

+Make sure you have node >= 10.0 installed locally.

 ### `npm install`